 STEPHEN RALPH

 Stephen Ralph’s sculptures invite us to recognise the power of art to take us beyond the immediate concerns of our own existence.
-As the moral philosopher and novelist Iris Murdoch argued, beauty enables one “to pierce the veil of selfish consciousness and join the world as it really is”.
-Ralph’s sculptures are the products of taking consolation in the beauty of art and nature.
-Their honest treatment […] is surely the result of art’s ability to clarify our sense of reality, and to remind us of our miniscule part in it.
+His sculptures are the products of taking consolation in the beauty of art and nature.
+Their honest treatment is surely the result of art’s ability to clarify our sense of reality, and to remind us of our miniscule part in it.

 Dr Georgina Cole

-Stephen Ralph is something of a journeyman in his approach to sculptural practice.
-Blending working worlds from the trades, art and design history, Ralph has a rich field of references that drive his repertoire unlimited by his extraordinary ability in seemingly all materials and sculptural techniques, from earlier scholar’s rocks loosely modelled in clay supported by hardwood bases of exquisite craftsmanship through to his cast and turned totemic composites in concrete and wood that draw upon the surrealist exquisite corpse and, more recently, his carved marble and cast lead anatomies that resonate as votive offerings for rebuilding the self.
+Stephen Ralph is something of a journeyman in his approach to sculptural practice, blending working worlds from the trades, art and design history, he has a rich field of references that drive his repertoire unlimited by his extraordinary ability in seemingly all materials and sculptural techniques, including clay modelling, wood carving and turning, concrete casting and, in recent years, the carving of marble and basalt which has included the building of machines to aid his processes.
+The figurative sculptural outcomes of Ralph's studio resonate as votive offerings for rebuilding the self.

 Stephen Ralph (b.
 1966, Boorlo/Perth; l.
-Gadigal Country/Sydney) has had a consistent studio practice since graduating in sculpture from the National Art School, Sydney, in the early 1990s.
-He has exhibited continuously since then in public, commercial and artist-run-initiatives in Sydney and Melbourne.
-In 1998, he co-founded Stone Villa Inc, a prominent artist collective and studio complex in Sydney that continues today.
+Gadigal Country/Sydney) has had a consistent studio practice since graduating from the National Art School, Sydney, in the early 1990s.
+He has exhibited continuously since then in commercial galleries and public and university museums.
+He is a co-founder of Stone Villa Inc, a prominent artist collective and studio complex in Sydney.
 He has been represented by The Commercial since 2012.

 Key exhibitions